Tesla Model Y audio review: An audiophile’s dream?

 Now one might think that the mids take a massive hit, but that’s anything but the case.
 The Model Y, much like its sibling the Model 3, delivers phenomenal class-leading mid-range reproduction.
 Unlike the Volvo XC40 Recharge, Kia EV6, Hyundai Ioniq 5, Jaguar I-Pace, BMW iX3, Audi Q4 e-tron, Mercedes EQA and even the Bentley Betayga Hybrid to name just a few other SUVs, the Model Y stands ahead of all of its competitors.
 The forward-sounding mids accurately portray male and female vocals, and don’t sound pushed back either.
 Truly remarkable.

 Nonetheless, the Model Y’s overall soundstage reproduction is excellent.
-Combined with fantastic instrument separation, Santana’s live recording of ‘Africa Bamba’ comes to life within the SUV; it’s a real pleasure to hear the harmony between guitar strums, trumpets, vocals, and the drums among other instruments within the Model Y’s cabin.
+Combined with fantastic instrument separation, Santana’s live recording of ‘Africa Bamba’ comes to life within the SUV; it’s a real pleasure to hear the harmony between guitar strums, trumpets, vocals, and drums among other instruments within the Model Y’s cabin.

-Indeed, the cabin isn’t as serene as the BMW iX3 nor its sibling, the Model 3.
-Just for comparison, the saloon is far quieter with a tested 35 dBA at a standstill; 48-52 dBA at 20-30mph; 54-58 dBA at 40mph; and just 62 dBA at 70mph.
+Indeed, the cabin isn’t as serene as the BMW iX3 or its sibling the Model 3, especially at higher speeds.
+Just for comparison, the saloon is quieter with a tested 35-36 dBA at a standstill; 54-58 dBA at 20-30mph; 60-64 dBA at 40mph; and 69-72 dBA at 70mph.

-Tesla Model Y audio TotallyEV award
+Tesla Model Y RWD audio award

 TotallyEV’s verdict on the Tesla Model Y’s audio system